qyw123/FTDSP-systemC/README.md

-# systemc module of FT-DSP
+# Systemc Module of FT-DSP